Last modified: Oct. 11, 2023, 6:59 p.m.

 The caterpillar is light green with a light brown head capsule.

 At first a rather long serpentine mine at the underside of the leaf, most of the time parallel with the main vein, but later on turning to the leaf margin where it is widened into a small whitish blotch.
 The caterpillar in this blotch starts eating the parenchyma and spins the mine into a tentiform shape which after a while turns brownish.
 Later instars leave the mine and spin a tip of the leaf downwards.
 The last instar spins the leaf downwards into a leaf roll.

 A semi-transparent cocoon at the underside of a leaf.

 There is usually only one long generation per year of which the moths can be found from September, hibernating, till May of the next year.
-However, some fresh specimens have been found in May–June, supposing the occurrence of a partly second generation.
+However, fresh specimens have been found from May onwards to August, supposing the occurrence of a partly second generation.

 The larvae feed oligophagous on several species of Populus and Salix, rarely also on Myrica gale.